alextowe/nfl-picks-api/README.md

-# REST API for weekly NFL picks.
+# Django REST API for weekly NFL picks.

  Work in progress.